bytecod3/edwinmwiti/README.md

-"Let's start by assuming that the cow is a sphere..."
+"Let's start by assuming that the cow is a sphere with uniform density..."